kammanz/us-restaurant-app/README.md

 # us-restaurant-app

-Search us restaurants by zipcode
+Search us restaurants by zipcode, and refine by cuisine